Surajsm60720/llm-chat-navigator/README.md

 ## The Problem

-When using LLM chat platforms like ChatGPT, Gemini, or Claude, conversations can become very long.
+When using LLM chat platforms like ChatGPT and Gemini, conversations can become very long.
 Finding a specific message or prompt often requires a lot of scrolling, which can be time-consuming and inefficient.

 ## The Solution